Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The second hot spring in Tai’an is in what is now Tai’an hot spring village, a collection of mostly hot spring hotels and not much else that is spread out on either side of Wenshui River.
 The Japanese called this Ueshima Hot Spring and there they built the Tai’an Police Lodge (泰安警光山莊), where they could send officers to take get some R&R on their holidays.
 The police lodge is still there, at the far east end of town.

 After the Japanese left, the Taian hot spring area was mainly known as Hushan Hot Spring until President Chiang Ching-kuo visited and renamed it Tai’an Hot Spring in 1978.
-Tai’an Hot Spring remained lesser known over the years, but recently it has been making a comeback, with the ultra hip Onsen Papawaqa (泰安觀止溫泉會館) being the most recent addition and attracting hot spring lovers from afar.
+Tai’an Hot Spring remained lesser known over the years, but recently it has been making a comeback, with the ultra hip Onsen Papawaqa (泰安觀止溫泉會館) (see on Agoda / TripAdvisor) being the most recent addition and attracting hot spring lovers from afar.

 The 5 Best Hot Springs in Tai’an